mohitkanwar/mohitkanwar.com/content/blogs/2024/mar/Application-Security-Verification-Standard.md

 description: Explore the power of OWASP's Application Security Verification Standards (ASVS) to fortify your software against cyber threats.
 Learn how to navigate key security categories like authentication, access control, and data protection, ensuring compliance with industry standards while enhancing user trust.
 Dive deep into ASVS levels and essential security considerations to build robust, secure applications that stand strong against evolving security challenges.
 ---
 # Application Security Verification Standards
 Ensuring the security of an application is a complex task.
-To simplify this process, OWASP (Open Web Application Security Project) has developed a standardized approach aimed at gauging and enhancing application security.
+To simplify this process, OWASP (Open Web Application Security Project) has developed <cite>a standardized approach[^1]</cite> aimed at gauging and enhancing application security.
 Application Security Verification Standards a.k.a ASVS framework not only assists in evaluating the security posture of an application but also empowers development teams to build robust and secure software.

 Consider a scenario where a fintech company is developing a new banking application.
 By incorporating OWASP's recommendations into their development process, they can systematically identify and address security weaknesses, safeguard sensitive financial information and bolster customer trust.